patrickluvsoj/IntroToXamarinTestCloudCommands/README.md

 DRAFT
 # App.ClearText() -> Why do we need this?

+App.ClearText() will empty out a text field so that when you are going to write out text you know you're writing in a fully cleared out text view.

-Sometimes tests will go back and forth through screen and to fields that have been filled out or partially filled out.
+You don't need to do this everytime you write tests.
+So should you include this?
+Sometimes tests will go back and forth through screens and to fields that have been filled out or previously or partially filled out.

 Rather than keeping track of exactly what has been typed out in previous steps - it is better that we just get the screen on the app to an understood starting state.
 So we use app.ClearText() to clear any text in a text field.
 This isn't used all the time but if your test does back and forth through screens and re-types data into fields, this is a good practice!

 DRAFT: